 Big mountain skiing involves a one-time shot for each rider at a steep off-piste mountain run which includes a number of cliff jumps.

 Backcountry slopestyle involves the riders taking on a series of sculpted jumps and spinning, somersaulting and twisting in the air.

 The 2013 competition was won by the European team, led by captain Kaj Zackrisson.
 The US skipper, Cody Townsend, got his revenge in 2014, when the Americas won 9-7.

 In 2016, the event took a break from Zermatt.
-It was held in Grandvalira, Andorra between 30 January and 4 February 2016, and organisers have just confirmed that it won't be held at all in 2017.
+And organisers later confirmed that it would not be held at all in 2017.
 Let's hope it returns in 2018.

 The Festival features over 30 artists on five stages.
 The Marquee Stage (aka Main Stage) sees the headline acts.
 Built on the tennis courts in central Zermatt, it has a diameter of 48 metres and a crowd capacity of 2000.

-2017's line up includes Michael Bolton, Nelly Furtado, Paolo Nutuni and Jehro.
+2017's line up included Michael Bolton, Nelly Furtado, Paolo Nutuni and Jehro.